Yassiribararh/phpSymfony/README.md

-5- The bundle folder is now created in the src folder and contains the Controller and Resources 6 - The resources folder contains the template of how the response is going to be displayed 7- routing.yml contains the route of the application
+5- The bundle folder is now created in the src folder and contains the Controller and Resources 6 - The resources folder contains the template of how the response is going to be displayed 7- routing.yml contains the route of the application 8- The page is complete and is supposed to display a welcome headline